pgoergler/Logging/README.md

 LoggersManager
 -----

-It a container of Loggers
+It's a container of Loggers

 ```php
     $configuration = array(